drcscodes/drcs.codes/docs/ai/slides/multiagent-systems.md

 **Normal form game** defined by:

-- **Players** or agents who will be making decisions.
-Two-player games have received the most attention, although n-player games for $n > 2$ are also common.
-We give players capitalized names, like $Ali$ and $Bo$ or $O$ and $E$.
+- **Players** (agents) making decisions.
+Two-player games most studied, but games for $n > 2$ also common.
+Players have capitalized names, like $Ali$ and $Bo$ or $O$ and $E$.

-- **Actions** that the players can choose.
-We will give actions lowercase names, like one or testify.
-The players may or may not have the same set of actions available.
+- **Actions** the players choose.
+Actions have lowercase names, like $one$ or $testify$.
+Players may have same or different sets of actions.

 - **Payoff function** that gives the utility to each player for each combination of actions by all the players.

-For two-player games, the payoff function for a player can be represented by a matrix in which there is a row for each possible action of one player, and a column for each possible choice of the other player: a chosen row and a chosen column define a matrix cell, which is labeled with the payoff for the relevant player.
+    - For two-player games, payoff function can be represented by a matrix in which there is a row for each possible action of one player, and a column for each possible choice of the other player: a chosen row and a chosen column define a matrix cell, which is labeled with the payoff for the relevant player.
 In the two- player case, it is conventional to combine the two matrices into a single **payoff matrix**, in which each cell is labeled with payoffs for both players.

 ## Example: Two-Finger Morra